 Which Property Management Software Offers the Best Tenant Screening Service

-Evaluation Criteria: Scoring the best online tenant screening services
+Evaluation Criteria: Scoring the best tenant screening services

 We graded each of the software providers on 5 key tenant screening factors, on a 10 point scale, plus a bonus feature.
-Read on for more details, here’s how they stack up:
+Read on for more details on the best tenant screening services, here’s how they stack up:

 |Credit and |